mikeking214/mikeking214.github.io/_posts/2013-12-22-learn-latex.md

 % \end{figure}
 {% endhighlight %}

-All documents will require preamble code to set up document type, author, title, date, fonts, colors, symbols and additional packages.
-This will be defined at the top of your code, before the `\begin{document}` tag.
+All documents require preamble code to set up document type, author, title, date, fonts, colors, symbols and additional packages.
+This is be defined at the top of your code, before the `\begin{document}` tag.
 Document class always goes first to define the type of document, which can be an article, report, letter, book, proc, or slides.
 Modifiers are added to commands to specify details like font size, paper size, double-sided, or a titlepage.
 These are added between square brackets inside the command:

 {% highlight tex %}
 \documentclass[12pt, letterpaper]{article} % defines an "article" style document, font size, and paper size